 Missouri Magazine: If you could travel anywhere in the world right now, where would it be and why?

-John Thompson: I have a family member in Dubai that I’d love to visit someday that owns a federal contracting company.
+John Thompson: I have a family member in Dubai that I would love to visit someday with my Dad that owns a federal contracting company.
 They build entire military bases and airports.
 Would love to spend some time with him and pick his brain one day and have him show me around Dubai.

 Missouri Magazine: If you could go back in time and give yourself one piece of advice what would it be?